What should I do first?

-> When you receive the final decision letter for your complaint it will outline the timeframe for you to approach the Ombudsman to request an investigation or a review of your complaint.
+When you receive the final decision letter for your complaint it will outline the time frame for you to approach the Ombudsman and request an investigation or a review of your complaint.

-> - For a review of an admissibility decision, the time limit to make an application is 4 weeks and 2 days.
+- For a review of Admissibility decisions, the time limit to make an application is 4 weeks and 2 days.

-> Please note that the decision to accept applications outside the time limit is an exception and not the rule and will be assessed on a case by case basis.
+Please note that the decision to accept applications outside the time limit is an exception and not the rule and will be assessed on a case by case basis.

 When an application is received by our office, our Enquiries Team will check to ensure you have provided the information required before your application form is considered complete.
 For more information read How to complete our application forms.